How Fault Is Determined in San Diego Car Accidents

 January 10, 2025

+Fault determination in car accidents is one of the most important factors in any San Diego personal injury claim.
 Car accidents can be life-changing, leaving victims with serious injuries, trauma, and financial losses.
-If you've been injured in a car accident, understanding how fault is determined is critical to pursuing full and fair compensation.
+If you've been hurt in a collision, understanding how fault is established is critical to pursuing full and fair compensation for your car accident.

 What Does “Fault” Mean in California Personal Injury Law?